-Note G Pension Plan
+7. Pension Plan

 The Hospital has a noncontributory defined benefit pension plan (the Plan) covering all employees of the Hospital who work at least twenty hours per week.
 Benefits are based on the participants' credited service and average monthly earnings.
 The Hospital's funding policy is to contribute an amount annually that is equal to the normal cost plus interest on the unfunded accrued liability.
 The Internal Revenue Service classifies the Plan as a government plan, and the Plan, as such, is exempt from the requirements of the Employee Retirement Income Security Act of 1974.
 The Hospital uses a June 30 measurement date for the Plan.
 The Hospital intends to contribute approximately \$1,300,000 to \$1,400,000 for fiscal year 2018.
-The assumption change in the table below represents change in the discount rate and rate of compensation increase for 2017 and 2016.
+The assumption changes increasing the discount rate and rate of compensation increase for 2018 compared to 2017 resulted in a reduction in the net loss included in unrestricted net assets of \$2,014,000.